arrrlette/python-challenge/README.md

 This project was made up of two parts: 1) PyBank and 2) PyPoll.

-Python and Jupyter Notebooks were used in this project.
+Python and Visual Studio Code were used in this project.

 ## PyBank